ryanczm/Analytic-Musings/notes/quant/fwm.md

 Trend Following Performance and Statistical Risk Factors

-## bill Gebhardt (10Dynamics) - Replicating Discretionary Commodity Trading Systematically
+## William Gebhardt (10Dynamics) - Replicating Discretionary Commodity Trading Systematically

 The focus of this podcast was on 10Dynamics unique approach to signal construction.
 In particular, they add a bunch of binary signals together for each instrument.